rleonr93/rleonr-server-infra/README.md

 # rleonr.com server infra
-This repo contains docker configurations, and shell scripts for my personal server's applications and services.
+This repo contains docker configurations and shell scripts for my personal server's applications and services.
 I decided to split docker-compose files across service folders instead of having to look at one big compose file containing all configs.

 ## Network Architecture
 TODO